FARMING, SOCIAL MEDIA, GDPR: ARE YOU READY FOR IT ALL?

 Farmers who operate on a large scale, and have a number of employees, should be aware of these regulations, and it is important that you prepare your business for the regulations, which would include internal record keeping requirements.
 For a very large business, it may be necessary to appoint a data protection officer.
 Breaches of the regulations may result in prosecution by the relevant data protection authority.

-In summary, whilst there are certainly advantages to using social media, and it is recommended that farmers embrace social media, it is important to be aware that there are certain responsibilities and legal obligations when using social media platforms.
+In summary, Irish Farming and GDPR can be a match made in heaven, whilst there are certainly advantages to using social media, and it is recommended that farmers embrace social media, it is important to be aware that there are certain responsibilities and legal obligations when using social media platforms.

 If you are concerned that your legal rights have been breached, or that you have potentially committed a criminal act by using social media, it is advisable that you consult with a solicitor.